Thuvack/Dumis-OdinProjects/README.md

 This is an implementation of the Rock Paper Scissors game in a browser environment, created as part of my [Odin Project](https://www.theodinproject.com/) assignment for the foundation phase.

+## Some important lessons
+- Eventlisteners are loaded first before executed, so be careful where you initialise them in your code.

 ## Image References

 - [Atomic - The Noun Project](https://upload.wikimedia.org/wikipedia/commons/4/48/Atomic_-_The_Noun_Project.svg) image by [Timothy Dilich](https://thenounproject.com/mosaic7), [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/), via [Wikimedia Commons](https://commons.wikimedia.org)